top of page

 "Charles Dunst's 'aspirational' book about how democracies can do a better job of competing with autocracies is bursting with statistics and lots of common sense." –Charles Kaiser, The Guardian

 "Charles Dunst's new book [...] offers a programme for revitalisation of troubled democracies.
-At a time when much rhetoric in the US is focused on the international arena, Dunst is surely right to emphasise the importance of democratic regeneration at home." –Gideon Rachman, Financial Times
+At a time when much rhetoric in the U.S. is focused on the international arena, Dunst is surely right to emphasise the importance of democratic regeneration at home." –Gideon Rachman, Financial Times

 –Matthew Kroenig and Danielle Miller, Foreign Policy